cikasfm/okta-kvstore/NOTES.md

 I'm not familiar with Raft framework but since it was suggested and I've discovered that the example implementation contains the exact backing store required for this project I will not hesitate and pull it in directly from: https://github.com/otoolep/hraftd/blob/master/store/store.go

+## Summary

+I'm using the backing store using raft from: https://github.com/otoolep/hraftd/blob/master/store/store.go

+On top of that I've implemented the REST API endpoint according to spec, covered majority of the edge cases.

+Deployment to up to (but not limited to) 4 nodes using `docker compose`, or running manually by creating the raft cluster.

+Storage either in memory or on file